 The total number of shares issued and to be issued upon exercise of the Options granted to any Eligible Person who accepts or is deemed to have accepted the offer of any Option in accordance with the terms of the Share Option Scheme or (where the context so permits) a person entitled to any such Option in consequence of the death of the original participant (the "Participant") under the Share Option Scheme and any other share option schemes adopted by our Group from time to time pursuant to which options to subscribe for share may be granted (including both exercised and outstanding Options) in any 12-month period must not exceed 1% of the shares in issue from time to time.
-Where any further grant of Options granted and to be granted under the Share Option Scheme and any other share option schemes adopted by our Group from time to time pursuant to which options to subscribe for share may be granted to be issued upon exercise of all Options granted and to be granted under the Share Option Scheme and any other share option schemes adopted by our Group from time to time pursuant to which options to subscribe for share may be granted to such Participant (including exercised, cancelled and outstanding Options) in the 12-month period up to and including the date of the Further Grant representing in aggregate over 1% of the shares in issue from time to time, the Further Grant must be separately approved by the shareholders in general meeting with such Participant and his close associates (as defined in the GEM Listing Rules) (or his associates (as defined in the GEM Listing Rules) if the Participant is a connected person) abstaining from voting.
+Where any further grant of Options to such Participant (the "Further Grant") would result in the shares issued and to be issued upon exercise of all Options granted and to be granted under the Share Option Scheme and any other share option schemes adopted by our Group from time to time pursuant to which options to subscribe for share may be granted to such Participant (including exercised, cancelled and outstanding Options) in the 12-month period up to and including the date of the Further Grant representing in aggregate over 1% of the shares in issue from time to time, the Further Grant must be separately approved by the shareholders in general meeting with such Participant and his close associates (as defined in the GEM Listing Rules) (or his associates (as defined in the GEM Listing Rules) if the Participant is a connected person) abstaining from voting.